eudorach/ds_codesummary/ohip_analysis.md

 ### Oral Health Impact Profile-14 (OHIP-14) Analysis on Postoperative Patients
-Orthognathic surgery is performed on patients with significant dentofacial deformities.
-The dentofacial deformities include severe underbites and severe overbites that require surgical correction.
-OHIP-14 questionnaire is often given to the patients to evaluate their quality of life after the surgical intervention.
-The question is, does the OHIP-14 scores improve after surgery?
+Orthognathic surgery is a surgical procedure performed on the jaws to correct their misalignment.
+Mild misalignment of the teeth or the jaws does not impact the quality of life significantly.
+However, severe misalignment can cause difficulty with average daily living (ADL) functions such as biting through and chewing food.
+It can also cause frequent tongue or cheek biting which can cause discomfort in the mouth.
+Orthognathic surgery is an elective but an important surgery that can improve the quality of life in a person with severe dentofacial deformity.
+One way to gauge how the quality of life changes after surgery is by Oral Health Impact Profile (OHIP) questionnaires.
+The question posed is, is there a significant improvement in the OHIP scores after surgery?

+The initial stage of data collection was done by exporting data from the REDcap database in Excel/CSV form.

 First I imported the necessary libraries for the analysis.
 I also ensured that the working directory was correct to continue proceeding with the necessary file imports and data analysis.
 <img src="imgs/ohip/OHIP_1.PNG?raw=true"/>